• Skip to primary navigation

 You would think that buying apricots at the Provençal market of Apt would result in an apricot tasting sensation?
 Wrong.

-I'd just bake them.
-Well, it worked with flavourless tomatoes in this roasted tomato recipe and with baked peaches (or nectarines).
-He was sceptical at first - till he tasted the result for dessert.
+I'd simply roast them.
+It worked with flavourless roasted tomatoes and baked peaches, so why not apricots?
+Tonton was sceptical at first - until he tasted the result.

 halved apricots in a dish with a pot of honey

-• Just halve them, take out their stones and lay them flat in a glass or porcelain ovenproof dish.
+• Just halve them, remove their stones or pits and arrange them in a single layer in a glass or porcelain baking dish.
 Using a metallic dish will toast them more with a higher heat if you prefer a slightly singed finish; a glass/china dish will give a more even bake.

 stonewear dish on a French wall in Provence with halved baked apricots, honey and lavender flowers